 Chittenden Road to Mount Washburn is a 5.7 mile heavily trafficked out and back trail located near Yellowstone National Park, Wyoming that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, trail running, and mountain biking and is accessible from June until September.
+The trail is primarily used for hiking, trail running, and mountain biking and is best used from June until September.

 Incredible views at the summit, with various wildlife along the way.
 Hike is a moderately strenuous, steady & continuous climb along a gravel service road to the summit.
 Wildlife is not abundant, but bighorn sheep are often seen in the area, and occasionally coyotes.
 With a 1,500 foot rise in elevation, conditions are generally windy and much cooler at the top, so you may want to bring a windbreaker or jacket.
 Plus, at this elevation, storms develop quickly, so don't forget rain gear!
 The fire lookout at the summit (10,243 ft) has an enclosed area with a viewing telescope, bench seating, pay phone, and interpretive information.
 This is a challenging hike, but the views at summit are absolutely spectacular...worth far more than the time and energy needed to complete the adventure!